phoenix-110-135/phoenix-110-135/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is phoenix-110-135
 =======================================================================================================================================

-🚀full stack-AI developer and desinger🚀
+🚀full stack-AI developer and desinger 🚀
 ----------------------------------------

 I am a full-stack and AI developer with a passion for building innovative solutions that bridge the gap between technology and user experience.
 My expertise spans both front-end and back-end development, allowing me to create seamless applications that are not only functional but also visually appealing.
 I have a strong foundation in various programming languages and frameworks, enabling me to adapt to new technologies quickly.